tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 $ `cd /usr/local/lib`

-3. Change from current working directory to /usr/local/lib using relative path.

-$ `cd lib`

-4. Switch back to previous directory where you working earlier
+3. Switch back to previous directory where you working earlier

 $ `cd /usr/local`

-5. Change Current directory to parent directory or move up one directory
+4. Change Current directory to parent directory or move up one directory

 $ `cd ..`